americanexpress/jest-image-snapshot/README.md

 `toMatchImageSnapshot()` takes an optional options object with the following properties:

-* `customDiffConfig`: Custom config passed to [pixelmatch](https://github.com/mapbox/pixelmatch#pixelmatchimg1-img2-output-width-height-options) (See options section)
+* `customDiffConfig`: Custom config passed to [pixelmatch](https://github.com/mapbox/pixelmatch#pixelmatchimg1-img2-output-width-height-options) (See options section) or [ssim.js](https://github.com/obartra/ssim/wiki/Usage#options)
+  * Pixelmatch specific options
     * By default we have set the `threshold` to 0.01, you can increase that value by passing a customDiffConfig as demonstrated below.
     * Please note the `threshold` set in the `customDiffConfig` is the per pixel sensitivity threshold.
 For example with a source pixel colour of `#ffffff` (white) and a comparison pixel colour of `#fcfcfc` (really light grey) if you set the threshold to 0 then it would trigger a failure *on that pixel*.
 However if you were to use say 0.5 then it wouldn't, the colour difference would need to be much more extreme to trigger a failure on that pixel, say `#000000` (black)
+  * SSIM specific options
+    * By default we set `ssim` to 'bezkrovny'.
+It is the fastest option and best option most of the time.
+In cases where, higher precision is needed,  this can be set to 'fast'.
+See [SSIM Performance Consideration](#ssim-performance-considerations) for a better understanding of how to use this feature.
+* `comparisonMethod`: (default: `pixelmatch`) (options `pixelmatch` or `ssim`) The method by which images are compared.  `pixelmatch` does a pixel by pixel comparison, whereas `ssim` does a structural similarity comparison.  `ssim` is a new experimental feature for jest-image-snapshot, but may become the default comparison method in the future.
+For a better understanding of how to use SSIM, see [Recommendations when using SSIM Comparison](#recommendations-when-using-ssim-comparison).
 * `customSnapshotsDir`: A custom absolute path of a directory to keep this snapshot in
 * `customDiffDir`: A custom absolute path of a directory to keep this diff in
 * `customSnapshotIdentifier`: A custom name to give this snapshot.
 If not provided one is computed automatically.
 When a function is provided it is called with an object containing `testPath`, `currentTestName`, `counter` and `defaultIdentifier` as its first argument.
 The function must return an identifier to use for the snapshot.